yves-weissenberger/BAE/README.md

-# Reference implementation of the Augmented Latent Variable Model
+# Reference implementation of the Behavioural Autoencoder
 ----

 ## Installation